Towards a Finer Classification of Strongly Minimal Sets: in Hrushovski's first example

 Part 1) of Lemma~\ref{one-copynew} tells us that the special case where $\delta(B) =2$ we can extend an {\em isomorphism} $\rho$ from $A$ to $C$ to an automorphism of $M$ and then deduce the safety of $A$ from the safety of $C$.
 Part 2) asserts that the deduction of safety is fine provided $\rho$ extends to an automorphism.
-A major task in this section will be establishing that $\rho$ satisfy this condition.
+A major task in this section will be establishing that $\rho$ has such an extension.

 \begin{lemma} Let $A=A^{m+1}_{j,1}$ be $G_{\{I\}}$-invariant and \begin{enumerate} \item $\rho$ an isomorphism fixing $B = B^{m+1}_j$ pointwise and taking $A^{m+1}_{j,1}$ to $ C \subseteq \Ascr^m$.

 \begin{enumerate} \item If $C$ is $G_{\{I\}}$-invariant and there is an automorphism $\alpha' \in G_{\{I\}}$ moving $\rho(e)$ to $e'$ for some $e \in A^{m+1}_{j,1}$, $e'\in C$, then there exists $\hat \alpha \in G_{\{I\}}$ moving $e$ to $\rho^{-1}(e')$.
 So, if $C$ is safe so is $A^{m+1}_{j,1}$.